sandalisv/Event-Weather/README.md

 ### 6. Import the guest details in GuestInsert.sql in src/main/resources to MySQL Workbench and run the sql file to insert guests to guest table.

+### NOTE: My openweathermap key is hard coded in the code.
+Please replace it if needed in EventServiceImpl.java (Change APP_ID value with your key).

 ### 7. Right click on Application.java file and run Java Application